A publicly-funded mental-heath care system would serve “the many,” whereas a two-tiered, semi-private system only compounds division.Tweet

-And how else could the less fortunate afford such an essential service? the short answer is, they can’t.
-But isn’t this what the publicly funded system is for?
-Well, yes, except, the number of mental health professionals to be able to run it, just aren’t there.
-Sure there are psychiatrists, psychologist and counsellors working in the system; but nowhere near enough.
+And how else could the less fortunate afford such an essential service?
+The short answer is, they can’t.
+But isn’t this what the publicly-funded system is for?
+Well, yes, except the number of mental-health professionals to be able to run it, just aren’t there.
+Sure there are psychiatrists, psychologists and counsellors working in the system, but nowhere near enough.
 Therefore, people wait and wait and wait some more.
-Here’s a novel idea, amalgamate all the mental health care professionals into a federally funded publicly funded mental health care system
+Here’s a novel idea: amalgamate all the mental-health care professionals into a federally-funded publicly-funded mental health-care system

 Waiting months for care is simply unacceptable, especially when one is suffering from a mental health crisis.
-How is waiting for services when one is critical helping?
+How is waiting for services, when one is critical, helping?
 Furthermore, I’m concerned that such a private/public setup only adds animosity and thus more stress for those who are left behind by both.
-Perhaps the hardest question to ask is; “why are some viewed as worthy whist others are not?
-No money? :You’ll have to figure out how to survive on your own till we can get to you.”
+Perhaps the hardest question to ask is: “Why are some viewed as worthy while others are not?
+No money?
+“You’ll have to figure out how to survive on your own till we can get to you.”

 The size of one’s bank account should not factor into one’s need for life and death assistance.Jonathan Arenburg – The Road To Mental Wellness

-We are one nation, that’s why social systems are invented; for the greater good; not for the few who can afford to pay, As far as I am concerned, this is the very definition of division.
-Ones again, it’s the wealthy vs the poor.
+We are one nation.
+That’s why social systems are invented: for the greater good, not for the few who can afford to pay, As far as I am concerned, this is the very definition of division.
+Once again, it’s the wealthy vs the poor.
 Perhaps the most troubling?
 The more disadvantaged one is, the less likely they will even try to access help.

 Fight for Publicly Funded Mental Heath Care

 The best solution I can think of is to 1) Again, channel every mental-health care professional into the public system, and 2) Pay these very skilled and highly-trained professionals what they are worth.